Dedicated Medical Imaging Professionals

 We provide you and your referring physician with the information needed for faster, more effective treatment and improved care.
-We offer an advanced IntegradWeb™ system that gives your healthcare professionals quick access to your diagnostic reports and images anytime, anywhere, using a secure online network.
+We offer an advanced IntegradWeb™ system that gives your healthcare professionals quick access to your diagnostic imaging and reports anywhere, using a secure online network.

 We are pleased to offer a range of diagnostic exams and procedures in the comfort and convenience of our Bellevue and Issaquah imaging centers.
-These services include the following:
+Our services include the following: